-- 2.1 You must register any unremunerated directorships where the body in question is a subsidiary or parent of an undertaking in which you hold a remunerated directorship. - 2.2 You must register the name and registered number of the subsidiary or parent company or other undertaking and the nature of its business, and its relationship to the company or other undertaking in which you are a director and from which you receive remuneration. - 2.3 The situations to which the above paragraphs apply are as follows: - You are a director of a board of an undertaking and receive remuneration declared under category one - and - You are a director of a parent or subsidiary undertaking but do not received remuneration in that capacity have shares of a value as described in paragraph 5.1 below) have made a contract with Orkney NHS Board of which you are a member:
+- 2.1 You must register any unremunerated directorships where the body in question is a subsidiary or parent of an undertaking in which you hold a remunerated directorship. - 2.2 You must register the name and registered number of the subsidiary or parent company or other undertaking and the nature of its business, and its relationship to the company or other undertaking in which you are a director and from which you receive remuneration. - 2.3 The situations to which the above paragraphs apply are as follows: - You are a director of a board of an undertaking and receive remuneration declared under category one - and - You are a director of a parent or subsidiary undertaking but do not received remuneration in that capacity.